shvkhzod/portfolio2/src/lib/books/books.md

 ## 2025

+### Najot Yo'li by Abdurauf Fitrat
+Category: Non-Fiction
+Subtitle: Fitrat's view about broken education system and how to fix it
+Rating: 8/10

+### Al Pacino: Sonny Boy
+Category: Memoir
+Subtitle: An amazing autobiography by Al Pacino, it is always interesting to hear the story of these type of people
+Rating: 6.5/10

 ### 100-Page Machine Learning Book
-Category: Non-Fiction
+Category: AI/ML
 Subtitle: Supplementary book for my Data Science course, very clear and short explanation of ML
-Category: AI/ML
 Rating: 6/10